Background pattern

 • Iron

-Take these medications at a different time of day from when you took Actonel weekly.
+Take these medications at a different time of day than when you take Actonel weekly.

-Actonel weekly should be taken immediately after breakfast.
+Actonel weekly should be administered immediately after breakfast.

 Do not take Actonel weekly if you may be pregnant, are pregnant, or plan to become pregnant (see section 2, "Do not take Actonel weekly").